 The eight college application fee waiver strategies are:

-Get a fee waiver for visiting a campus or going to a college fair
+- Get a fee waiver for visiting campus or going to a college fair

 Here’s an overview of each one of these strategies and how they can help you save hundreds of dollars in college application costs.

 Get a Fee Waiver Based on Economic Need

 Suppose you need a waiver to submit a college application.
 In that case, you can get one from one of three sources: the National Association for College Admission Counseling (NACAC), the College Board (which administers the SAT), and the college or university where you want to apply.

 Generally, you may qualify for an application fee waiver if your annual household income is about $45,000 or so, assuming a family of four.
 However, qualifying income levels can be more or less than that figure, depending on the number of people in your household.